int128/kubelogin/README.md

 This is a command for [Kubernetes OpenID Connect (OIDC) authentication](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens).
 It gets a token from the OIDC provider and writes it to the kubeconfig.

-This may work with various OIDC providers such as Keycloak, Google Identity Platform and Azure AD.
+This should work with all OIDC providers, e.g. Keycloak, Google Identity Platform and Azure AD.

 ## TL;DR

-You need to setup the OIDC provider and [Kubernetes OIDC authentication](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens).
+You need to setup the OIDC provider, Kubernetes API server and kubectl.

-You can install this from brew tap or [releases](https://github.com/int128/kubelogin/releases).
+You can install this from the brew tap or [releases](https://github.com/int128/kubelogin/releases).

 ```sh
 brew tap int128/kubelogin
 brew install kubelogin
 ```

-After initial setup or when the token has been expired, just run `kubelogin`:
+After initial setup or when the token has been expired, just run `kubelogin`.

 ```
 % kubelogin